bidinzky/rrule/README.md

 ```

 * Unlike documented in the RFC, every keyword is valid on every frequency (the
-RFC documents that `byweekno` is only valid on yearly frequencies, for example).
+RFC documents that `aByWeekno` is only valid on yearly frequencies, for example).

 ### Development